cd606/tm_transport/README.md

 Most of these can be installed through vcpkg.
 SimpleAmqpClient does not seem to have a vcpkg package as of the date of this writing, but can be installed from source by following the instructions of the package site.
 After installing the packages through vcpkg, sometimes a hand-written pkg-config file might be needed for meson to find the package, especially on Windows.

 The vcpkg-compiled offscale Etcd C++ library on Linux might not be compatible with clang, therefore it is not advised to use clang to compile projects using tm_transport.

+The Typescript code included in this package has been tested with Nodejs 14.12.0 and Typescript 3.9.3.
+(For possible issues with etcd3 package, please refer to the comment at the beginning of TMTransport.ts)

+The Python code included in this package has been tested with Python 3.9.0rc1.